evanrolfe/puppetmaster/README.md

-# Puppet Master
+# OneProxy

 An HTTP proxy application for performing penetration tests against web applications, with advanced capabilities for handling single-page-applications.
+This project is no longer in development.
+Instead it is now being developed as a native gui application using Qt and C++.

 ![](./screenshot.png)